Business Loans For Cleaning Services

 Submit your online application by clicking apply below and entering a few basic details about your business.

 There are various types of business loans available and not every one is the perfect fit for each individual.
 We have funded thousands of businesses and will work with you to find the best business loan for you and your company.

 Banks prefer to lend to only the most-qualified borrowers.
 They require that a borrower have an excellent credit score, at least two years in business, and a healthy revenue stream.
-Banks also prefer to loan in larger amounts, the average “small” business loan with a traditional, large bank is
+Banks also prefer to loan in larger amounts, the average “small” business loan with a traditional, large bank is about 500 thousand.

 At Shield Funding, you can borrow based on your monthly revenues as long as you have a credit score above 500.
 Minimum monthly revenues must be $8,000, and you must have been in business for two months or more.
 They offer flexible repayment terms and interest rates between 12% to 45%.
 You can borrow anywhere between $5,000 to $1 million.